forestbiotech-lab/ontobrapi-web/README.md

   1- Identify each column
-  2- Parse all lines into memory with headers for mapping 3- Create individuals for all distinct elements in columns that are classes 4- Create Dependent individuals and/or dataProperties and objectProperties for each line if the column has associated properties.
+  2- Parse all lines into memory with headers for mapping 3- Create individuals for all distinct elements in columns that are classes, if class references another column a new class will be created for each row.
+  4- [Deprecated] Create Dependent individuals and/or dataProperties and objectProperties for each line if the column has associated properties.
+  5- Adds Object Properties for each class
+  6- Add data properties for each clas
-  5- Generate file/JSON with triples
+  6- Generate file/JSON with triples

 ### Mapping